Managing safeguarding investigations

 - Explain the fundamentals and key principles of managing a safeguarding concern

-- Develop an outline of a risk assessment and terms of reference
+- Develop an outline of a risk assessment

 - Manage stakeholder relationships throughout and beyond an investigation